brian-quiroz/Scraping-News-And-Generating-News-Headlines/README.md

 # Scraping-News

-Given a topic (keyword(s)), scrape news articles from 6 of the largest media outlets in my country about that topic.
+Given a set of keywords, scrape search results from 6 of the largest media outlets in my country.
 I have found two applications for the information that can be scraped from these sites and I will explain them below.

-## Display the News on my own Site
+## Display the News on My Own Site
 1. Start a Flask server
 2. Extract the news:
     A. For each news website: